Launch Complexes 39A, 39B, 39C, and 39D

 As time went on and lunar orbit rendezvous (in which a single rocket launched two, specialized spacecraft, one which was optimized to actually land on the moon and a second spacecraft, the only one which would carry the heavy heatshield required for Earth reentry, would remain in lunar orbit and await the lunar module to rendezvous with it after leaving the lunar surface) was chosen (and budget realities set in), plans for the launch complex were scaled back to meet the projected need.

 These discussions of LC-39D, with Pad D being the north-most, do raise some questions.
 Apparently, standard Missile Test Center practice was to designate the launch pads from north to south, with "A" being the north-most.
 When construction began on the the current Pad A (i.e., the south-most pad), it was at the time designated "Pad C", in accordance with this practice (the pads were redesignated with Pad A being the south-most pad in January 1963).
-So, it would seem that plans for Pad D must have been dropped before construction began (since the south-most pad was initially designated "C"), and the south-to-north progression of pads should have gone no farther than Pad C. The appearance of Pad D must simply reflect wishful thinking.
+So, it would seem that plans for Pad D must have been dropped before construction began (since the south-most pad was initially designated "C"), and the south-to-north progression of pads should have gone no farther than Pad C. The appearance of Pad D may simply reflect wishful thinking.

 Of course, Apollo 4, the first Saturn V launch, didn't actually occur until November 9, 1967 (NASA didn't quite meet the orange pamphlet's prediction of four launches in 1966 and six in 1967).
 Other than 1969 (which did see the launch of four Saturn Vs), the launch rate was much lower, with only one or two per year throughout its 1967-1973 operational period.
 Of the two launch pads at LC-39 actually built, Pad A saw the most use, with Pad B being used only once (for Apollo 10) during the main Apollo program.